 Your questions answered

-Cremation is a contemporary disposition, and therefore there still are many questions to be answered.
-Here are some questions our funeral directors commonly answer to give you insight on the cremation process.
+Cremation is new to a lot of people, and therefore there still are many questions to be answered.
+Here are some questions our funeral directors commonly answer to give you insight into the cremation process.

 How long is cremation process?